ElementsProject/lightning/plugins/grpc-plugin-hold/README.md

 The plugin only runs when `lightningd` is configured with the option `--grpc-hold-port`.
-Upon starting the plugin generates a number of files, if they don't already exist:
+Upon starting the plugin generates a number of files, if they don't already exist (uses the same ones cln-grpc uses):

  - `ca.pem` and `ca-key.pem`: These are the certificate and private key for your own certificate authority.
 The plugin will only accept